Natural Language Statistical Features of LSTM-generated Texts: Methods

 \subsection{Long-Range Correlations}

-Linguistic laws on the scaling of words frequencies, like Zipf's and Heaps', do not reveal any statistical structure that depends directly on word order.
-Zipf's rank-frequency distribution would be unaltered after a random shuffling of all words in text, and similarly for the average behaviour predicted by Heaps' law.
+Linguistic laws on the scaling of word frequencies, like Zipf's and Heaps', do not reveal any statistical structure that depends directly on word order.
+Zipf's rank-frequency distribution would be unaltered after a random text shuffling, and similarly for the average behaviour predicted by Heaps' law.
 Statistical measures that capture structure at the sequence level in texts involve correlations and spectral analysis \cite{Voss1975}.

 Correlations in language are known to be of the power-law type~\cite{Ebeling1995, Montemurro2002, Altmann2012}, decaying as $C(\tau) \propto \tau^{-\gamma}$, where $\tau$ is the distance between symbols -- e.g. words or characters.
 It is possible to characterize the structure of long-range correlations using the method of Detrended Fluctuation Analysis (DFA) \cite{Peng1992, Buldyrev1995}.
 The first step in the method involves the mapping of the symbol sequence onto a numerical time-series, by assigning a number to each basic symbol in the sequence.
 In order to preserve the maximum of structure from the text sources, we performed the mapping at character level---including all punctuation signs, numbers, capital letters, and accented forms.
 The procedure to assign a number to each character followed similar lines to the method employed in \cite{Montemurro2002}, where in the present case each character is replaced by its rank.
 Thus, the most frequent character is assigned the number 1, the second most frequent the number 2, and so on.
 For a sequence of length $N$, the character at position $t$ in the time series, with $t\in \mathbb{N}$, can be represented by the number $x(t)$, and the following random-walk can be constructed: